FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 - Gun Placement
 - Wing Trails Position
 ### Sound and Music System
+The SFX for each plane will be handled by a SFX Component attached to each plane.
+It receives a signal from the plane and it plays the appropriate sounds.
+I can either call the signals from code or I can attach method calls to the animations to trigger sounds that are a children of the SFX Component.
+Or I could just have the SFX Component have multiple methods each responsible for playing a random sound effect from a library whenever the function is called.
+For Instance, the ___turn plane___ method picks from a few audio player 2D nodes and plays one of them.
+Now I need to decide what SFX a plane needs and that will be covered in the Sound section.
 ### Objective Handling and Fail States
+Objective completion and failure will be handled differently for each mission type.
+However, for the single player game mode, it will be quite simple.
 # World
+### Level Loading
+### World Design
+### Objective and Mission Design
+# Art
+### Plane Sprites and Animation
+### Level Art
+### Explosion and Damage
+# Sound
+### In-Game Plane and World SFX
+### Menu SFX
+# Music
+### Single 5 - 10 Minute Cue
+### Basic Dynamic Music System